Criminal Defense Lawyers in Columbia, SC

-You should never give a verbal or written statement to law enforcement without consulting an experienced Columbia Criminal Defense Attorney.
-Like when dealing with insurance companies after an accident, anything you say can be twisted and used against you.
+You should never give a verbal or written statement to South Carolina law enforcement without consulting an experienced Columbia Criminal Defense Attorney.
 The best and top-rated criminal defense attorneys in Columbia SC agree that law enforcement officers are specifically trained in using interrogation techniques that elicit information from you and that may harm your defense.
-To get this information, an interrogating investigator may claim he is just there to help you, acting as though they are your friend and want to get to the truth.
+To get this information, an interrogating investigator may claim he is just there to help you and just wants to get to the truth.
 In reality, they want you to give a statement that could be used to prove you were at the scene, involved in the act, or know pertinent information about the crime.

 Law enforcement will use interrogation techniques to attempt to get a confession to use against you in court.
 Sometimes, law enforcement officers will already have a warrant for your arrest prior to contacting you.
 It is imperative you contact a legal representative before meeting with any law enforcement officers.
 Contact the Criminal Defense Lawyers at the Strom Law Firm, LLC at 803-252-4800 our on our website.
 We offer free consultations to discuss how we can help you in your case.

 How do I avoid giving a statement?

-A law enforcement officer may contact you to “talk.”
+A law enforcement officer may contact you to “talk” about a pending investigation.
 He or she may do this by showing up at your home or office or calling you on the phone to schedule a time to meet.
 It is important that you not answer any questions or give a statement at that time.
 You can always tell the officer that the timing is not good for you, and you will call them back with a better date and time to meet.
 You can also let them know that you are in the process of hiring an attorney and you will have your attorney give them a call back soon.
-Make sure you either get a business card from the investigator or write down his or her name and number, so you or aa attorney are able to get back in contact.
+Make sure you either get a business card from the investigator or write down his or her name and number, so you or your attorney are able to get back in contact.
 The Columbia Criminal Defense Attorneys are experienced professionals who can walk you through every step of this investigative process.
 If you or a loved one have been contacted by law enforcement in connection with an ongoing investigation and law enforcement wants to speak with you about that investigation, it is important to retain counsel as soon as possible.

-What can an attorney and his law office do if I am being questioned or investigated?
+What can an attorney do if I am being questioned or investigated for crimes?

-Law enforcement officers do not have to relay this information to the attorney, but will usually provide some sort of direction as a courtesy.
-Once the attorney at the Strom Law Firm LLC knows what stage the investigation is in, our firm will be better able to protect your rights you through the investigative process.
-The attorney will act as a go-between to facilitate the communication between you and law enforcement.
+Law enforcement officers are not under any obligation to relay this information to the attorney, but will usually provide some sort of direction as a courtesy.
+Once the Columbia Criminal Defense attorney at the Strom Law Firm LLC knows what stage the investigation is in, our firm will be better able to protect your rights and guide you through the investigative process.
+The attorney will act as a go-between to facilitate the communication between you and South Carolina law enforcement.

 Once The Investigation Is Completed

-When a law enforcement agency has concluded its investigation, there may be a warrant for your arrest.
+When a law enforcement agency has concluded its investigation, there may be a warrant for your arrest in SC.
 Once an arrest warrant is issued, there is nothing that can be done to recall it.
 At that point, the person for whom the warrant is issued will need to self-surrender to law enforcement to be booked and arraigned on the charges.
 A qualified Columbia criminal defense attorney will be able to walk you through the process of turning yourself in, accepting service of the warrant, being booked into the local detention facility, and getting processed.
 Your attorney can also represent you at your bond hearing.